spapas/spapas.github.io/content/react-tutorial.rst

     },
   });

 * ``reloadBooks`` will try to load the books using an ajax GET and pass its query parameter to filter the books (or get all books if query is an empty string).
 If the ajax call was successfull the state will be updated with the retrieved books and the search text (to clear the  search text when we reload because of a save/edit/delete) while if there was an error the state will be updated with the error message.
+The books will be returned as a json array of book objects.
 * ``handleSubmitClick`` checks if the state's ``editingBook`` has an id and  will do either a POST to create a new book or a PUT to update the existing one.
 Depending on the result of the operation will either reload books and clear the editingBook or set the error message.
 * ``handleDeleteClick`` will do a DELETE to delete the state's ``editingBook`` and clear it.

 Notice that all success and error functions above were binded to ``this`` so that they could update the state of the current ``BookPanel`` object.

+After each succesfull ajax call we do a reload to the books to keep the state between server and client side consistent.
+We could instead update the book array immediately before doing the ajax call - however this would increase complexity (what should happen if an error happens at the ajax call) without improving the UX that much.
+A better solution would be to add a loading css animation.

 Local state
 -----------

+One thing to keep in mind is that there should only be one place of truth for the state and that the state should be as high in the component hierarch as possible.
+All changes should be propagated to thhe child components through properties.
+That's the only way to be sure of the your data flow: When a change should happen (either because of a user action or an asynchronous call e.g ajax or timeout) just go to the state-holding component up in the hierarchy and change its state.
+Then the changes will be propagated in a top-down fashion from that component to its children.

+The above paragraph does not mean that the state should be contained in just a single component!
+For example, let's say that we had an ``AuthorPanel`` in the same web application and both ``BookPanel`` and ``AuthorPanel`` would be contained in a ``BookAuthorPanel``.
+In this case, we should keep a different state object for ``BookPanel`` and ``AuthorPanel``, we wouldn't need to combine them into a single object contained in the ``BookAuthorPanel`` since they are unrelated!

-One decision that we took in ``BookForm`` (and also to the ``SearchPanel`` before) is to *not* keep a local state for the book that is edited.
+One decision that we took in ``BookForm`` (and also to the ``SearchPanel`` before) is to *not* keep a local state for the book that is edited but move it to ``BookPanel``.
 This means that whenever the value of the ``title`` or ``category`` is changed the parent component will be informed (through ``handleChange``) so that it will change its state and the new values will be passed down to ``BookForm`` as properties so our changes will be reflected to the inputs.
 To make it more clear, when you press a letter on the ``title`` input: